 And to even others she is thought of as a leader of Boston’s fin-de-siecle gay subculture.
 Though she had a high place in Brahmin society, she chose to surround herself with arty young men.

 Douglass Shand-Tucci, chronicler of Bohemian Boston, wrote, “The gay mist that surrounded the chatelaine of Fenway Court is unmistakable.”
-And, he argued, there was a compelling reason for her sympathy toward gay men: At least two of the three nephews she adopted were gay.
+And, he argued, she had a compelling reason for sympathizing with gay men.
+At least two of the three nephews she adopted were gay.

 Isabella Stewart Gardner

 Isabella Stewart Gardner was born into a wealthy family in 1840 in New York City, a descendant of the royal house of Stewart.

 In 1860, she married Boston’s most eligible bachelor, Jack Gardner, also wealthy and also pedigreed.
 He was a Peabody, a Gardner and a Lowell.

 The Gardners had a son, who died before his second birthday.
 Isabella then had a miscarriage, and doctors advised her not to get pregnant.
 To deal with their grief, the Gardners traveled extensively and collected art.
 She also collected artists, esthetes, professors and suffragists as friends.

 The scandal sheet Town Topics called them “Mrs. Jack Gardner’s Little Brothers of the Rich.”
 They were also characterized as “Mrs. Gardner’s bachelors destined never to marry.’

 The society press told only part of the story: Isabella Stewart Gardner led Boston’s new Bohemian set, which left an intellectual legacy on Boston and on American culture.

 She closely associated with art critics Bernard Berenson and Charles Loeser, philosopher George Santayana and essayist Logan Pearsall Smith.
 The first two were Jewish, Smith a Quaker and Santayana half Spanish and Catholic.
 All but Berenson were gay.

 She made friends with several men believed closeted: architect Ralph Adams Cram, curator Matthew Prichard and artist Dennis Bunker.
 She was close friends with John Singer Sargent.
 Novelist Henry James, another friend, based some of his most memorable characters on her: Milly Theale, Charlotte Stant and Adam Verver.

 Shand-Tucci argues her sympathy for gay men stemmed from her love for her gay nephews.
 “Isabella Stewart Gardner’s experience of homosexuality was neither social nor trivial,” he wrote.